allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Avoid contributing to lab discussions
     * Demonstrate disruptive behavior that inhibits others from participating in discussions
     * Discriminate against team members based on race, class year, gender, or level of knowledge
+    * Abuse the notification / ping system in Slack and expect responses at unreasonable hours of the day, or otherwise expect involvement from members that are not available

 ### Decisions